A PDF copy of the rules is available here.

 The committee reserve the right to regulate the number to be advanced each season.

-Prints Three print competitions will be held each season.
+Three print competitions will be held each season.
 The Advanced section being split into Portrait, or Landscape & General sections.
-For the beginners class there will be one section and no restriction on subject matter.
+For the beginners’ section there will be one section and no restriction on subject matter.
 Prints may be colour or monochrome.
-Prior to submitting prints advanced members should indicate on the entry form which section they wish to be applied in the “Photographer of the Year” Trophy.
+For Advanced members the points from only one of the two sections will count towards the “Photographer of the Year” Trophy and this shall be the section where the author has achieved the highest total points.
+The beginners can only enter four prints in each competition.

 Prints may be entered in each section, as specified in rule 1 above.
 Entries may be trade processed or the work of the author.